romcal/romcal/README.md

 #### Overdding a date by its priority

 Prioritized dates may override dates of higher ranking celebration types and also prevent itself from being overriden by other coinciding dates.
 For example, dates in `lib/celebrations.js` (Christmas, Easter) are all prioritized as they can override any other date in the liturgical calendar and may not be overriden by any other coinciding date regardless of rank <b>unless</b> the coinciding date is itself prioritized (for example, `allSaints` in `'lib/celebrations.js' can be overriden by `allSaints` in `calendars/england.js`).

+Caveat:
+> If a coinciding date's source is from the `celebration` or `national` calendars, and the prioritized date is from the `general` calendar, it will still be overidden by the coinciding date as `celebration` and `national` calendar sources have higher precedence.

 #### Overriding a date by its key